braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_feed.md

 {% endtab %}
 {% tab iOS %}

-You can manually request Braze to refresh the user's Content Cards using the `requestRefresh` method on the [`Braze.ContentCards`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/contentcards-swift.class) class:
+Request a manual refresh of Braze Content Cards from the Swift SDK at any time by calling the `requestRefresh` method on the [`Braze.ContentCards`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/contentcards-swift.class) class:

 {% subtabs local %}
 {% subtab Swift %}